“I started to hear voices and messages on the radio and television, and also through the newspaper. The delusion was completely real to me.”

 Taking action for change

 You can come up with an individual treatment and support plan with the help of your GP and specialist mental health professionals, such as psychiatrists or mental health caseworkers.
 Involving your family as well can be helpful.
+You can use the National Health Services Finder to find a health professional near you.

 Often your plan will include medications, such as antipsychotic medication.
 It’s a good idea to let your doctor know whether you think medication is working for you and if you experience any side effects.